higagan/dodo_payments_assignment-/README.md

 # dodo_payments_assignment
-This code is part of dod payment assignment
+This code is part of dodo payment assignment